lorenz-g/tesla-megapack-tracker/README.md

   - they are the best to keep data up to date.
 Feel free to add one.
 - blog post
   - just write / amend one and submit a PR.

+# changelog

+- you can find the changelog file here: [./misc/2021-08-30-changelog.md](./misc/2021-08-30-changelog.md)
+- not everything is documented here.
+The git commit history should be more complete.

 # inspiration